jevolk/SPQF/README.md

     * Minimum yes ballot submissions for a valid vote.
     * The percentage that constitutes a passing majority.
     * Turnout percentage of your channel that must submit a ballot for a valid vote.
+    * Ability for a vote to end early if quorum requirements met.

 * **Enfranchisement**